JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 ## Connect the framework to your iOS project

-Once you have the framework, it's time to connect it to your iOS project.
-There are different ways on how to do this.
+Once you have the framework, you can connect it to your iOS project in different ways.

 This tutorial assumes that you store code for Android and iOS applications in a single repository (monorepo).
 In this case, you can either: